(Disclosure: Some of the links below may be affiliate links)

 I also used this tool to compare different rebalancing techniques in retirement.
 It was great to see when you should rebalance your portfolio for the best chances of success.

 I always wanted to share this tool with you to be as transparent as possible.
-I had to make some improvements before I could share on this blog.
+I had to make some improvements before I could share them on this blog.

 You can find the source code for this tool and the data on Github: thepoorswiss/swr-calculator